Medically reviewed by Drugs.com. Last updated on Jul 13, 2022.

-Use of abaloparatide and parathyroid hormone analogs for more than 2 years during your lifetime is not recommended.
+Use of abaloparatide for more than 2 years during your lifetime is not recommended.

 The dose of abaloparatide will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of abaloparatide.
 If your dose is different, do not change it unless your doctor tells you to do so.

 The amount of medicine that you take depends on the strength of the medicine.
 Also, the number of doses you take each day, the time allowed between doses, and the length of time you take the medicine depend on the medical problem for which you are using the medicine.

 - For injection dosage form (prefilled pen):

 - Adults—80 micrograms (mcg) injected under the skin once a day.

 - Children—Use and dose must be determined by your doctor.

 If you miss a dose of abaloparatide, take it as soon as possible.
 However, if it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not double doses.